Melton Mowbray: Education

+Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals are received from the nearby Waltham TV transmitter.

+Local radio stations are BBC Radio Leicester on 104.9 FM, Smooth East Midlands on 106.6 FM, Capital Midlands on 96.2 FM, Greatest Hits Radio Midlands on 106.0 FM, and The Eye, a community-based radio station which broadcast from the town on 103 FM.

+The Melton Times is the town's weekly newspaper.

 Transport

 Road

 Two main roads intersecting at Melton Mowbray are the A606 between Nottingham and Oakham and the A607 between Leicester and Grantham.
 Other roads include the A6006 from Asfordby, the second section of the B676 road to Colsterworth, and the B6047 road to Market Harborough, which starts in Melton.

+A bypass relief road, the North & East Melton Mowbray Distributor Road, connecting the A606 and A607 with the aim of alleviating congestion in the town centre, began construction in spring 2023 and is expected to be completed by early 2026.

 Rail

 Melton Mowbray railway station, on the Birmingham to Stansted Airport line, also serves Leicester, Peterborough and Cambridge.
 Trains run hourly.
 The station offers peak-hour trains to and from Nottingham, Norwich and Sleaford.
 It is managed by East Midlands Railway, but most services are run by CrossCountry, which intends to enhance its service gradually to half-hourly on this route.
 Since early 2009, East Midlands Trains has offered a single daily journey from Melton Mowbray to London St Pancras and return.
 This is notable for being the first regular passenger service to cross the historic Welland Viaduct since 1966.
 In 2010, the company introduced a single daily return journey to Derby.